-In addition, there are general business registrations at the local, state and federal level that a adult day care might need such as an Employer Identification Number, and Occupancy Permit among others.
+In addition, there are general business registrations at the local, state, and federal level that an adult day care might need, such as an Employer Identification Number and Occupancy Permit, among others.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start an adult day care is another.
-Funding to start an adult day care can be difficult as a lot of start-up expenses go towards to remodeling and working capital for wages, which don’t have collateral value.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+Funding to start an adult day care can be difficult as many start-up expenses go towards remodeling and working capital for wages, which don’t have collateral value.
+In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 - General liability insurance protects the business if a client or their family members are ever injured while on the business’ property.
 This insurance can cover costs like legal fees.